Guidance for charities and CASCs on claiming a top-up payment on cash donations of up to £20.

 - a maximum of £5,000 of small cash donations collected in each of the 2 community buildings

-- a maximum of £5,000 of small cash donations collected elsewhere eg a street collection
+- a maximum of £5,000 of small cash donations collected elsewhere for example a street collection

 In one tax year, an animal welfare charity collected £4,000 in collection boxes around the town, received £2,500 of small donations during its monthly charitable activities held in a village hall and £1,200 of small donations collected during charitable activities held every other month in a local church hall.
 The charity could claim top-up payments on all three collections.